-Student-Athletes of MPHS shall abide by the WIAA Rules of Eligibility in regard to conduct throughout the calendar (12 months).
+- 1. Student-Athletes of MPHS shall abide by the WIAA Rules of Eligibility in regard to conduct throughout the calendar (12 months).
 The WIAA general rule is interpreted by the Mineral Point High School as follows: A student-athlete shall be subject to disciplinary action that will result in immediate suspension of the student-athlete from interscholastic competition for no less than one day of competition (but not less than one complete game or meet) for acts involving the following:

-Using, possessing, buying or selling alcohol, tobacco, controlled substances, street drugs, drug paraphernalia, or performance enhancing drugs, or abusing prescription drugs or legal substances (caffeine/ephedrine pills, nitrous oxide aerosols).
-The WIAA and Mineral Point School district are against the use of anabolic-androgenic steroids and other performance enhancing substances (PES).
+Using, possessing, buying or selling alcohol, tobacco, tobacco like products (e cigarettes, vapes), controlled substances, street drugs, drug paraphernalia, or performance enhancing drugs, or abusing prescription drugs or legal substances (caffeine/ephedrine pills, nitrous oxide aerosols).
+The WIAA and Mineral Point School district are against the use of anabolic-androgenic steroids and other performance enhancing substances PES).
 Note 1: When the suspension results in a fraction of a game, the number shall be rounded up to the next whole number of games (i.e.2.1 or 2.8 games equals 3 games).
-Note 2: This is a minimum penalty and may not be reduced by any other provision of the school code.

-Note 3: Any portion of the suspension not completed during the current season will carry over to the next sport or sport season.

-Note 4: Victims of sexual assault and bystanders who report a sexual assault, request emergency assistance, cooperate with and assist law enforcement, and stay on the scene or who encounter law enforcement at a medical facility at which the victim is being treated cannot be issued a code of conduct violation.
+Note 2: This is a minimum penalty and may not be reduced by any other provision of the school code. - Note 3: Any portion of the suspension not completed during the current season will carry over to the next sport or sport season. - Note 4: Victims of sexual assault and bystanders who report a sexual assault, request emergency assistance, cooperate with and assist law enforcement, and stay on the scene or who encounter law enforcement at a medical facility at which the victim is being treated cannot be issued a code of conduct violation.
 The victim or bystanders must meet the State Amnesty Law Requirements.
-The victim may not falsely claim amnesty knowing that the situation that he or she reports does not exist.

-- 2. Mineral Point High School will determine minimum penalties for violation of any other provisions of its code of conduct, including all out-of-season offenses.
+The victim may not falsely claim amnesty knowing that the situation that he or she reports does not exist. - 2.
+Mineral Point High School will determine minimum penalties for violation of any other provisions of its code of conduct, including all out-of-season offenses.
 For out-of-season violations, suspension begins the day of practice. - 3.
 Mineral Point High School will determine minimum penalties for any other unacceptable Conduct contrary to the ideals, principles, and standards of the school and the WIAA, including but not limited to criminal behavior.

 Note: The school must provide an opportunity for the student to be heard prior to any penalty being enforced.
 If a student appeals a suspension, according to the school's appeal procedure, the student is ineligible during the appeal process. - 4.
 The minimum penalty for acts outlined above in 1 through 3 which results in a student being suspended for any portion of WIAA tournament competitions, is immediate disqualification of the student-athlete for the remainder of the total tournament series in that sport. - 5.
 Athletes who are ineligible during the WIAA Tournament (for any reason) may not appear in uniform, participate in warm-ups, and may not participate in the awards ceremony at the WIAA Tournament.
 Exception: An injured athlete will be allowed to participate in the awards ceremony provided he/she is included in the roster allotment for that game. - 6.
 A student who transfers from any school, whether or not a WIAA member school, with a status of ineligibility for disciplinary reasons and/or as a result of another State Association regulation or sanction retains such status at his/her new school for the same period decreed by the former school.